 - Job-related software; for example, MS Project for a new project manager

-- The company online onboarding software that includes manuals, videos, and graphics to help new hires get familiar with the company and job
+- The company online onboarding training software that includes manuals, videos, and graphics to help new hires get familiar with the company and job

 6. Logins and access